Historian's Office :

 MARTINSBURG, NY THE WAY WE WERE is a publication by the Martinsburg Historical Society.
 We sold out!
 Volume II is currently in the works!
 Stay tuned for a release date for volume II.
 If you have a Martinsburg story you would like to share please contact Sue Adsit.

-January 14, 2017- The MHS held its Annual Meeting and had election of officers.
+January 27, 2018- The MHS held its Annual Meeting and had election of officers.
 We had our winter program in the Town Hall with a program provided to us by Charlotte Beagle.
 Mrs. Beagle scripted a short play called "Justice for Alice Whitaker."
 Upon Miss Whitaker's father's death, she was the beneficiary of his estate.
 A provision had been included that left some land to the town for a park.
 However, the land donation was to be upon Alice's death.
 A few of the town fathers decided to challenge the legality of such a stipulation since women were not technically supposed to own land.
 These town fathers tried to take the property from Miss Whitaker.
 The case went to court.
 The audience and the participants had a laughable good time and Alice Whitaker was able to keep her property.
 She did turn property over to the town for a park.
 Attendees were also able to view the updates and work being done at the Town Hall.
-The upstairs auditorium had stoves added that, although not in use, are like the stoves would have been "back in the day" to heat the auditorium area!
-The auditorium space is shaping up nicely.
+The auditorium space, upstairs, is shaping up nicely.
 The town is restoring the original benches and chairs that were used for programs and performances.

-One Room School House Update: The one room school house that the society purchased in 2012 was completed in 2016.
+Restoration of the School House : The one room school house that the society purchased in 2012 was completed in 2016.
 The inside and outside were painted thanks to Eloise Davey.
 Fred and Janice Ramos continued their work on the grounds around the building.
-Sue Adsit spent countless hours researching and planning for our open house event held on September 10, 2016.
-Fred Ramos set the historic site sign.
-We were able to unveil the "historic designation road sign" that we acquired thanks to the Pomeroy Foundation in Syracuse, NY on the day of our event, September 10, 2016 (see EVENTS page).
-The school house was included on the 2016 Fall Drive Around Tour.
+Sue Adsit spent countless hours researching and planning for our open house event which seems to be an annual event.

-The Anna Gert Walk Event: June 18, 2016 was our second "Anna Gert Arthur Walk" starting at the school site.
+The Anna Gert Walk Event: June 2017 was our third "Anna Gert Arthur Walk" starting at the school site.
 The group walked from the school sight to Ms. Arthur's home in the village on the corner of Route 26 and Cemetery Road.
-The return walk from the house was to the library.
-Participants in the walk were former student and family members.
+The return walk from the house was to the town hall.
+Participants in the walk were former students and family members.
 Refreshments were served in the Bush Library and many of those in attendance shared their fond memories of Ms. Arthur as a teacher.
-The MHS is going to have the same walk this year (2017) with the intention of making this an annual ice cream social event.
+The MHS is going to have the same walk this year (2018).
 The date is not yet determined.

 Martinsburg Day was well attended even though the weather was threatening.
 It grows each year.
 Again this year the Lewis County Historical Society teamed up with us and made this a great day for all.
 There were many exhibits in the town hall including our WWII male and female mannequins in costume, enlistment posters and items of that era.
-A booklet was available listing all known WWII veterans buried in the Town of Martinsburg.
+A booklet was available with biographical information on "Women of Town of Martinsburg."
 Of course, we had our Silent Auction items out for bids as well our raffles.
-The load of logs for raffle are a hit each year and we must thank our donors, Mr. Pomenville and Mr. Overton for their generosity.

 LCHS had the Martin Mansion open and all sorts of vendors and demonstrations going on in the front and back yard of the mansion.

-Martinsburg Day in 2017 will be August 12 and the Twins Wide Open will be at Cedars Gulf Course on August 5, 2017.
-On Sunday, August 13, 2017 we will have an event at the West Martinsburg Cemetery.
-This sacred ground has been restored and military honors will be given to the more 30 veterans who served in the Revolutionary War, the War of 1812 and the Civil War.
+On Sunday, August 13, 2017 we had an event at the West Martinsburg Cemetery.
+This sacred ground was restored and military honors were given to the more 30 veterans who served in the Revolutionary War, the War of 1812 and the Civil War.
 The turnout was wonderful!
 The West Martinsburg Town Hall and the West Martinsburg Methodist Church were open.

-Cemetery Updates: The restoration of our cemeteries was in full force this past summer season thanks to many people.
-The LCHS, the Town of Martinsburg, the MHS, a local Boy Scout Troop and volunteers have all been supporting the restoration efforts of the MapleRidge Cemetery.
+The restoration of our cemeteries was in full force this past summer season thanks to many people.
+The LCHS, the Town of Martinsburg, the MHS, and volunteers have all been supporting the restoration efforts of the MapleRidge Cemetery.
 The goal is to have this restoration project completed by August 2018.

 The Martinsburg Cemetery supports themselves financially and do not ask for any grant monies.
 They are always working to keep that cemetery in beautiful condition.
-They had replacement stones set in 2016 and plan on more in 2017.
-Volunteers started work in 2016 on the "Martin Plot" to clean the stones of Brig.
+Volunteers worked in 2017 on the "Martin Plot" to continue cleaning the stones of Brig.
 General Walter Martin, his family and his parents, Abigail Cheney Martin and Col. Adam Martin.
 Col Adam was in the French and Indian War as well as the Revolutionary War.
 Brig.
 General Walter Martin came to Martinsburg, founded our area and was just in time to serve in the War of 1812.
 It seems fitting that that whole Martin plot we worked on.